l-liava-l/Collection.wiki.eng/Cluster's API.md

 obj.get({id: 'foo'}) // [1, 2, 3]
 ```

-The second way let to add several values to the cluster
+The second way allows you to add multiple values ​​to a cluster.
-Второй способ позволяет добавлять сразу несколько значений в кластер.

 ### addAndSet_